class Object

 # File lib/delegate.rb, line 388 def DelegateClass(superclass, &block) klass = Class.new(Delegator) ignores = [*::Delegator.public_api, :to_s, :inspect, :=~, :!~, :===] protected_instance_methods = superclass.protected_instance_methods protected_instance_methods -= ignores public_instance_methods = superclass.public_instance_methods public_instance_methods -= ignores klass.module_eval do def __getobj__ # :nodoc: unless defined?(@delegate_dc_obj) return yield if block_given? __raise__ ::ArgumentError, "not delegated" end @delegate_dc_obj end def __setobj__(obj) # :nodoc: __raise__ ::ArgumentError, "cannot delegate to self" if self.equal?(obj) @delegate_dc_obj = obj end protected_instance_methods.each do |method| define_method(method, Delegator.delegating_block(method)) protected method end public_instance_methods.each do |method| define_method(method, Delegator.delegating_block(method)) end end klass.define_singleton_method :public_instance_methods do |all=true| super(all) | superclass.public_instance_methods end klass.define_singleton_method :protected_instance_methods do |all=true| super(all) | superclass.protected_instance_methods end klass.module_eval(&block) if block return klass end

-in a thread-safe manner even when on-demand loading is involved.
+Returns a Digest subclass by name in a thread-safe manner even when on-demand loading is involved.

 require 'digest' Digest("MD5") # => Digest::MD5 Digest(:SHA256) # => Digest::SHA256 Digest(:Foo) # => LoadError: library not found for class Digest::Foo -- digest/foo